• Skip to main content

 In fact, we also love their Tennessee Red Sauce, which is a thinner, more vinegar based sauce, that is our hands down favorite sauce to use on our pulled pork as described here.

-You can pick up both and mix them like we sometimes do, or mix some Blues Hog Original in with one of your other favorites (we’d suggest more savory sauces to balance the sugar, like this one from Aaron Franklin.)
+You can mix some Blues Hog Original in with one of your other favorites sauces.
+We suggest a more savory sauce to balance the sugar, like this one from Aaron Franklin.

 Kosmos also makes a great lineup of BBQ sauces that work great on smoked chicken legs, especially if you want to try some more adventurous flavors such as their Peach Habanero or Honey Jalapeno.

-The Best Wood Chips for Smoking Chicken Legs in a Masterbuilt Electric Smoker
+The Best Wood Chips for Smoking Chicken Legs

 a bag of sherry wood chips leaning up against a masterbuilt electric smoker